Mihika Kushwaha

 Mihika Kushwaha is an Indian model and actress, who made her Bollywood debut from movie Dear Dia, which was a remake of Kannada movie Dia.

 Life

 Kushwaha is from Agra, Uttar Pradesh.
 She started modelling at a young age before moving into acting.
-In 2020, she also featured in Boond Boond and Idhar dekho song.
+In 2021 and 2022, she also featured in the music videos Idhar Dekho and Boond Boond, respectively.
 Kushwaha studied for a Master of Business Administration degree before joining the entertainment industry.